 |2019||December||Pipeline operational (if approved)|

-Friends of Wintergreen has already filed three significant briefs with FERC demonstrating with hard data the adverse consequences of the pipeline on the Wintergreen area and some better route solutions.
+Friends of Wintergreen has already filed eight significant briefs with FERC demonstrating with hard data the adverse consequences of the pipeline on the Wintergreen area and some better route solutions.

 - Oct 23, 2015 – FOW Intervention and Protest (with exhibits)